A Note from our President

 Lake Vermilion’s beauty quickly became legend.
 Fishing camps flourished, later to become family resorts.
 Summer cabins followed.
-In 1968, a group of forward thinking resort owners and residents saw the need for an organization to protect and enhance the quality of the lake — and the Sportsmen’s Club of Lake Vermilion (now known as the Vermilion Lake Association) was formed.
+In 1968, a group of forward thinking resort owners and residents saw the need for an organization to protect and enhance the quality of the lake — and the Vermilion Lake Association was formed.
 Ten years later, the group numbered over 1500 year-round residents, summer cabin owners and vacationers.
 We’re now 40 years old, still growing, and continually striving toward our goals.

 Powered by our volunteers, the Vermilion Lake Association is continually working to protect our lake and enhance the outdoor experience for those who share it.
 Many of the activities we have underway are described on this website.
 Please check ’em out.